szermatt/emacs-bash-completion/README.md

 ### Completion at point

 Additionally, you can enable bash completion in any buffer that contains bash commands.
-To do that, call `bash-completion-dynamic-complete-nocomint' from a function added to `completion-at-point-functions`.
+To do that, call `bash-completion-dynamic-complete-nocomint` from a function added to `completion-at-point-functions`.

 The tricky part is figuring out where the bash command starts, because that